 Preheat oven to 400 degrees, and remove pie crusts from the fridge.

-Place the chicken into a bowl with the corn and Pace® salsa.
+Place the chicken into a bowl with the corn and salsa.
 Dice the onion and shred the cheese (or go super easy and buy already shredded cheese).

 Unroll a pie crust and dust your surface with flour.
-Gently roll the pie crust just a bit you flatten it evenly and push together any cracks that appeared when you unrolled the crust.
+Gently roll the pie crust with a rolling pin just a bit you flatten it evenly and push together any cracks that appeared when you unrolled the crust.

 Use a fork to whisk the egg to make an egg wash.
 Add a teaspoon of filling to the center of a round.